corsairmarks/combined_silfae_revisited/mod/README.md

 ## Important Performance Notes

-This mod can have a performance impact on your games, becasue it iterated all the Pops in empiress with the special origin on a monthly basis.
+This mod can have a performance impact on your games, because it iterates all the Pops in empires with the special origin on a monthly basis.
 It is off-limits for the AI to randomly pick for this reason.
 There is a reason Paradox moved away from this mechanic for Rogue Servitors.

 # Changes